Systemism

 Software | Low-level code | High-level code | User interfaces |

-If there is an explanatory gap between two or more levels the ontological concept of "emergence" may be invoked.
-Here, events occur and seem to be related but the mechanism that relates them is not yet clear.
-Importantly, this does not mean that the mechanism will never be known.
-It is likely that the mechanism simply remains to be discovered.
+When there is an explanatory gap between two or more levels, the ontological concept of "emergence" may be invoked.
+Here, there are a set of coincident events but no established relation between them.
+Crucially, this does not mean that the relation will never be known, only that it remains to be discovered.

 $$x_1? \to x_0$$